jpburbank/hmac_token/README.md

 If you are not familiar with Poetry and are curious about where the dependencies are defind, you will find them in
 > pyproject.toml

+To make sure you are running with the correct Python and dependencies, issue the following command
+> poetry shell

-To run the server, issue the following command, at the root of app, on the command line
+To run the server, issue the following command
 >uvicorn main:app

 The ASGI server, uvicorn should be installed by the prior command to load dependencies.
 If this is successful, a server will be running on http://127.0.0.1:8000